OrderN/CONQUEST-release/docs/CONQUEST-manual/strucrelax.rst

 will the structure at each step to ``UpdatedAtoms.dat`` in the format of a CONQUEST structure input.

-For the conjugate gradients relaxations, the progress of the calculation can be monitored by searching for the word ``GeomOpt``; grepping will print the
+For the L-BFGS and conjugate gradients relaxations, the progress of the calculation can be monitored by searching for the word ``GeomOpt``; grepping will print the
 following: